github-early-access/actions-native-egress-firewall/README.md

 > [!IMPORTANT]
 > **Status: Technical Preview.** The native egress firewall is currently in technical preview for audit mode without rule enforcement.
 Linux is the only supported platform at this time.

-1. Open an [Onboarding request](../../issues/new?template=onboarding.yml) and provide your repository, organization, or enterprise details.
-2. Once onboarded, select a firewall enabled runner.
 For standard runners, all you have to do is set `runs-on: ubuntu-24.04-firewall`.
 For larger runners, ask your administrator to create a Linux larger runner using the `Ubuntu 24.04 with Firewall` image.
+Logs are available as an artifact at the conclusion of a workflow run.

 ## Reporting feedback